Naman2857/Calculator-using-js/README.md

-I have created using html, css, javascript.
+I have created Calculator using html, css, javascript.